Notifications

 Overview

-• An existing program already has a signed 2025-26 Affordability Grant Agreement.
+• An existing program has already signed a 2025–26 Affordability Grant agreement.

 • An existing program applies to increase their number of spaces through a licence variance (with demonstrated need and a good compliance history).